apache/rocketmq-test-tool/README.md

 # rocketmq-test-tool
-This project is used for repository testing, including deployment, testing, cleaning.
+This project is used for repository pipeline, including deployment, testing, cleaning.
 ## Preparation
 - ASK cluster: a cluster to run code.
 - install kubevela in ask cluster.